Consent before checks

 Assessment boundary

-QScout Free stays browser-safe and capped.
-Surface, Silver, and Gold add all-domain public validation, credentials, and privileged evidence only when approved; QScout Pulse keeps the baseline current afterward.
+QScout Surface stays browser-safe and capped.
+QScout Silver and QScout Gold add credentialed and privileged evidence only when approved; QScout Pulse keeps the baseline current afterward.

 Surface plus approved credentials through application, source, build, dependency, authenticated workflow, and integration evidence.